Mohammad Yunus (politician): Political career

-Qazi Sahab, who was Nazim of Imarat-e-Sharia at that time and was also an important leader of Muslim Independent Party, had mixed feelings about the formation of the government.
-His view was that forming a government without the participation of a party which represented the second largest constituency of the country could lead to a serious divide between the two communities which became a reality in 1947 with the partition of India.
-Nevertheless, Barrister Yunus insisted on forming the government.
+Kazi Ahmad Hussain, who was Nazim of Imarat-e-Sharia at that time and was also an important leader of Muslim Independent Party, had mixed feelings about the formation of the government.
+His view was that forming a government without the participation of a party which represented the second largest constituency of the country could lead to a serious divide between the two communities.

-After the winning party in the 1937 elections declined to form a government, Yunus, as the leader of the Muslim Independent Party, was invited to form a government.
-During his brief tenure as Chief Minister, the legislative assembly enacted a number of significant motions.
-Bihar Band (Hartal) and several agitators were detained in front of his residence ("Dar-ul-Mallik") on Fraser Road in Patna on the second day of his tenure.
+During his tenure as Chief Minister, the legislative assembly enacted a number of significant motions.
+Bihar Band (Hartal) agitators were detained in front of his residence ("Dar-ul-Mallik") on Frazer Road in Patna on the second day of his tenure.
 Then youth leader Jayaprakash Narayan harshly criticized Barrister Yunus's acceptance of the governor's invitation to form the government.
-His party (Congress Socialist Party) continued protests against the Muslim Independent Party government because it did not have a majority in the house.
+His Congress Socialist Party continued protests against the Muslim Independent Party government because it did not have a majority in the house.

-As the Muslim Independent Party got 20 seats of 40 seats reserved for Muslims and the Congress got only 4, the Muslim Independent Party wanted to form an alliance government with the Congress.
-However, the Congress refused Barrister Yunus' proposal and did its best to form the government alone.
-With just 4 of 40 Muslim members in the assembly, the Congress was unable to implement the Muslim mandate which was given to Muslim Independent Party in Bihar.
-Following the fall of his minority administration, the first Congress Ministry (headed by Premier Sri Krishna Singh and Dr. A.N.
-Sinha as deputy premier) was formed.

-The same situation arose in West Bengal, culminating in the partition of India.
-All of these details may be found in the journal of Yasin Yunus, one of Mohammad Yunus' sons who also served as his political secretary.
+Following the fall of his minority administration, the first Congress Ministry, headed by Premier Shri Krishna Sinha and deputy premier Anugrah Narayan Sinha was formed on 20 July 1937.

 Post partition

 After the partition, he played an active part in the movement to amend the Custodian Ordinance and worked shoulder-to-shoulder with Jamiat-e-Ulema on this issue.
 His suggestions found a place in the Minto-Morley Reforms.

 Mohammad Yunus actively helped J. B. Kripalani and Mahamaya Prasad found the Kisan Mazdoor Praja Party (KMPP) in 1951.
 Mahamaya Prasad became state president of the party in Bihar and a member of the legislative council.
-In 1951, Yunus advised Maulana Manzoor Ejazi to refuse the proposal of the Congress party to nominate Maulana to the Bihar Legislative Council.
+In 1951, Yunus advised Maulana Manzoor Ejazi to refuse the proposal of the Congress party to nominate him to the Bihar Legislative Council.
 The next day, after Maulana's refusal, Mahamaya Prasad accepted the nomination from the party and joined the legislative council.
-In the 1951 election, the KMPP emerged as the 3rd largest party of India after the Congress and the Socialist Party.
+In the 1951 election, the KMPP emerged as the third largest party of India after the Congress and the Socialist Party.
 The KMPP and the Socialist party later merged to form the Praja Socialist Party.